You must be a medical professional to view these pages!

-BLEScath™ is intended for the administration of bovine lipid extract surfactant BLES® suspension using less invasive surfactant administration (LISA) technique or minimally invasive surfactant therapy (MIST) for rescue treatment of NRDS.
+BLEScath® is intended for the administration of pulmonary surfactant, such as bovine lipid extract surfactant suspension, BLES® using the less invasive surfactant administration (LISA) technique or minimally invasive surfactant therapy (MIST) for rescue treatment of NRDS.

 Smart engineering supported by clinical research.

-Surfactant researchers developed BLEScath™.
-This catheter has an integrated stainless steel stylet that is rigid yet flexible for ease of insertion.
-The device can be bent and held into the preferred shape providing a balance between maneuverability and procedural success without the need for Magill forceps.
+Surfactant researchers developed BLEScath®.
+This catheter has an integrated stainless steel stylet that is rigid but flexible for ease of insertion.
+The device can be bent and held into the preferred shape, providing a balance between maneuverability and procedural success without the need for Magill forceps.